sdargoeuves/ipf-siteSeparation/README.md

 # siteSeparation.py
 This script will allow you to use an external source to change the Site Separation of IP Fabric.
-To do so, the script will use **Manual Site Separation**, which is the recommended way to update the settings.
+To do so, the script will use **Manual Site Separation**.
-*The option to generate rules based on hostname is also available, but not recommended.*
+*The option to generate rules based on hostname is also available*

+Since IP Fabric v4.3, the manual site separation is using **Device Attributes**.
+The script will update the relevant settings depending on your version.
+>With IP Fabric >=4.3  only Manual Site Separation / Attribute update is available, rules creation will be added at a later stage.

 ## How to install